-Participating schools: Name of participating schools Date risk assessment completed: Completed by (name, school & signature): Date of visit :
+Participating schools: Name of participating schools

+Date risk assessment completed:

+Completed by (name, school & signature):

+Date of visit:

-Significant hazards and harm which may occur Who might be harmed?
-Safety measures: Measures that are in place and/or will be taken to reduce the risk to a tolerable level Transport to and from venues: Road traffic accidents Behavioural issues Pupils Staff Ensure recognised LA bus company is used Ensure seat belts are worn at all times by staff and pupils and are checked by school visit leader Visit leader to have available information re pupils and staff in case of an emergency en route - first aid kit / sick kit.
+Significant hazards and harm which may occur Who might be Safety measures: harmed?
+Measures that are in place and/or will be taken to reduce the risk to a tolerable level Transport to and from venues: Pupils Pupils Ensure recognised LA bus company is used Road traffic accidents Staff Ensure seat belts are worn at all times by staff and pupils and Behavioural issues are checked by school visit leader Visit leader to have available information re pupils and staff in case of an emergency en route - first aid kit / sick kit.
 Expectations of behaviour to be communicated to pupils at the beginning of the journey - e.g. pupils remain seated.
 School staff supervise the pupils in their care to ensure they behave appropriately during the journey.
-Accident/emergency: To pupil To member of staff Pupils Staff Follow provider and school's own emergency procedures in the event of an incident.
-Ensure all staff understand emergency procedures.
+Accident/emergency: Pupils Pupils Follow provider and school's own emergency procedures in To pupil Staff the event of an incident.
+To member of staff Ensure all staff understand emergency procedures.
 Brief children of what to do in an emergency and how to summon help.
 Ensure County accident / incident form is completed.
 If an adult emergency, ensure enough supervisory cover remains throughout the visit.
-Medical conditions (staff and pupils) & behavioural issues Pupils Staff Ensure all consent forms are completed correctly prior to the visit and consent is given for staff member to administer medicine if required.
+Medical conditions (staff and pupils) & behavioural Pupils Pupils Ensure all consent forms are completed correctly prior to the issues estate in the second se Staff visit and consent is given for staff member to administer medicine if required.
 Ensure medical conditions of staff and pupils are disclosed prior to the visit and known to organising provider staff).

-IEBPs /Personal Risk Assessment must be brought and shared with supervisory staff as and when appropriate Ensure medicines, epi pens, inhalers, etc. supplied are stored safely and available to use in emergency.
+Time outside of Centre staff-led activities (including before/between/after activities, mealtimes and overnight): Behavioural issues Stranger danger Town/Resort visit: Pupils Staff Pupils IEBPs /Personal Risk Assessment must be brought and shared with supervisory staff as and when appropriate Ensure medicines, epi pens, inhalers, etc. supplied are stored safely and available to use in emergency.
 Inhalers to be accessible to pupils during activity sessions Ensure at least one staff member/adult volunteer knows how to administer medicine if required.
-Time outside of Centre staff-led activities (including before/between/after activities, mealtimes and overnight): Behavioural issues Stranger danger Pupils Staff Pupils given guidelines re expected behaviour around the centre between activities.
+Pupils given guidelines re expected behaviour around the centre between activities.
 School's own behaviour policy to be implemented Ultimate responsibility with staff from the individual schools.
 Pupils are reminded of the rules / boundaries regularly.
 School staff to be responsible for their pupils during free time and meal times.
-Town/Resort visit: Road traffic accidents Stranger danger Getting lost Behavioral issues Pupils Staff Brief children of conduct expected of them Brief children on specific risks in town e.g. road traffic (and safe crossing point), stranger danger Ensure staff are placed at front, middle and rear of children when walking as a group Regular headcounts Ensure pupils stay in small groups Ensure pupils are accompanied by an adult at all times during the visit Brief children on action to take if they get lost or separated from their group Ensure that buses are up to standard, seatbelts are working and have a certificate of "road use".
+Brief children on conduct expected of them Road traffic accidents Stranger danger Getting lost Behavioral issues Staff Brief children on specific risks in town e.g. road traffic (and safe crossing point), stranger danger Ensure staff are placed at front, middle and rear of children when walking as a group Regular headcounts Ensure pupils stay in small groups Ensure pupils are accompanied by an adult at all times during the visit Brief children on action to take if they get lost or separated from their group Ensure that buses are up to standard, seatbelts are working and have a certificate of "road use".
 Draw driver's attention to any defects/ problems.
 Train breakdown - discuss with train driver options available to the passengers and discuss with staff on train where possible.
 Centre staff-led activities Behavioural issues Emergency or accident to pupil or staff member Pupils Staff Inform supervisory staff of any issues regarding medical or behaviour.
-Staff to report any incident or accident to manager of Centre and follow accident / emergency procedures.
+Staff to report any incident or accident to manager of Centre and follow accident / emergency procedures. •